 One of the resort’s strong points is certainly the management and staff.
 The long-time general manager, Shujau, is a calm and very capable guy who is himself responsible for several guests returning here for their holidaysholidays again and again.
 The same would be true of a number of waiters and room boys for this is one of the keys to Paradise Island’s success.
 A rapport is often struck up with the staff and this sets an easygoing atmosphere that encourages friendliness between the guests.

-The main swimming pool is small for a big resort but the decking integrates smoothly with the main bar and the whole works well, particularly in the evenings as the fun fills up and spills out of the bar.
 A large number of nationalities make up the guests, with many East Asians in particular, but the pub is mostly the domain of the Europeans, particularly the British and Germans.

 Paradise Island Resort is located on a large private island in North Male atoll, which is part of Kaafu atoll, next to Gili Lankanfushi (that is perfectly visible from the island).
 After passing through customs at Velana international airport guests are met by a representative (usually a numbered kiosk) where they will be led, luggage on a cart, to a speedboat towards the property.
 Depending on the wind and weather, this ride can be choppy.
 The transfer takes under a half hour.